goravel/docs/the-basics/session.md

 ### Storing Data

-You may use the `Put` method to store data in the session.
-You may pass a key and a value to the `Put` method:
+You can use the `Put` method to store data in the session:

 ```go
 ctx.Request().Session().Put("key", "value")